 Shibaura Machine SCARA Robots

-SCARA robots are ideal for food processing, pharmaceutical or electronics manufacturing and automotive assembly applications where effective and fast pick and place functionality is essential.
+SCARA robots are ideal for industrial operations such as food processing, pharmaceutical or electronics manufacturing and automotive assembly applications where effective and fast pick and place functionality is essential.
 Components can be picked, placed, moved, packed and unpacked with ease by a robot that keeps its factory floor footprint to a minimum.
 We can even mount them on the ceiling.

 SCARA industrial robots will automate for less